How to Save for Those Big, Unexpected Expenses

 There are also ways to save money on monthly costs like budget auto insurance.
 Redefining your budget and spending habits will set you up for success moving forward.

 The first step in any process is identification.
 What are the unexpected expenses in your life that should be planned for?
 Unexpected expenses are any expenses that aren’t frequently recurring like rent or mortgage payments.
 They are larger expenses that happen intermittently, but are still sure to happen.

 Home and property expenses are the first areas to look at.
-Homes and properties require maintenance, upkeep, pest control, and possible appliance repairs.
+Homes and properties require maintenance, improvements, upkeep, pest control, and possible appliance repairs.
 The majority of these expenses will happen at some point, but the total cost is hard to determine.

 It’s important to set aside even a small amount every month to accommodate these possible expenses.
 Being prepared financially to tackle these problems as they arise will give you peace of mind and ease stress when things do go wrong.

 There are ways to bypass these costs as well.
 Some upkeep and repairs can be handled without professional help, meaning the cost will be significantly lower.
 There are DIY appliance repair options available and can be tried before spending more money unnecessarily.

 Cars and Transportation

 Another possible expense is car maintenance or repairs.
 Cars are used so frequently it’s important to continue the maintenance schedule and address any repairs as soon as they arise.

 Consider the necessity of oil changes, tire replacements or repairs, and tag renewals.
 Oil changes and tag renewals are more frequent, but often cost more than any disposable income can handle at one time.